 - Retention and Brand Loyalty

-While it’s true each organization will have their own unique goals and objectives for their content marketing efforts, these 5 goals offer a launching point for a variety of commonly used themes associated with content marketing campaigns.
+These 5 goals offer a launching point for a variety of commonly used themes associated with content marketing campaigns.

-2. Determine the proper KPIs.
+2. Determine Proper KPIs.

 Key performance metrics, or KPIs, are quantifiable measurements that gauge your performance against your goals.